rolandshacks/c64hacks/README.md

 - Support tools
 - CMake build configuration

+Prerequisites

-Prerequisite: The LLVM-MOS development environment needs to be installed (https://github.com/llvm-mos/llvm-mos-sdk).
+-  The LLVM-MOS development environment needs to be installed (https://github.com/llvm-mos/llvm-mos-sdk).
+- For development and building, please install the VS64 extension for Visual Studio Code (https://marketplace.visualstudio.com/items?itemName=rosc.vs64)

 ## Tools coming with the Demo